Professional Golf BA (Hons)

 - There is also a current golf handicap requirement of 6.4 or lower for men, and 8.4 or lower for women

-- You may be able to enter year two of the degree if you have an HNC in a relevant subject, or year three if you have an HND in a relevant subject
+- You may be able to enter year two of the degree if you have an appropriate Higher Education qualification in a relevant subject

 - Applicants with other qualifications or relevant experience are welcomed and will be considered on an individual basis